R. K. Bijapure: Career

-Bijapure worked as a music director and harmonium player for Venkobrao Shirahatti's drama company, as a harmonium player for the HMV company, as a music examiner for Akhila Bharatiya Gandharva Mahavidyalaya and for the Karnataka Government.
+Bijapure worked as a music director and harmonium player for Venkobrao Shirahatti's drama company, as a harmonium player for His Master's Voice company, as a music examiner for Akhila Bharatiya Gandharva Mahavidyalaya and for the Karnataka Government.

 Bijapure has his own unique style of harmonium solo.
 He has given solo performances in all of the major music centers of the country including Pune, Hyderabad, Bangalore, Kolhapur, Hubli, Dharwad and on air.
 During the Festival of Russia in India, a Russian delegation was mesmerized after listening to Panditji's solo.
 They specially recorded on the video his swift finger movements on the harmonium keyboard.

 As an accompanist, he accompanied four generations of vocalists including Ramkrishnabuwa Vaze, Shivrambua Vaze, Kagalkarbua, Utturkarbua, Sawai Gandharva, D.V.
 Paluskar, Pt.
 Vinayakbuva Utturkar, Ustad Amir Khan, Ustad Bade Ghulam Ali Khan, Gangubai Hangal, Bhimsen Joshi, Basavaraj Rajguru, Mallikarjun Mansur, Kumar Gandharva, Manik Varma, Prabha Atre, Kishori Amonkar and Malini Rajurkar.
 He has a unique style of accompaniment.
 While complementing the main artistes he uses the pauses available in between to add charm to the concert.
 Building a continuous rapport with the audience is another feature of his presentation.